team1782/tf/README.md

 * Web Scraping (BeautifulSoup)

 ## How are we different from similar platforms?
 As of now, applications available for download in the AppStore/PlayStore are developed by overseas companies (mainly UK).
 This meant that the toilet finder apps are not localised to Singapore’s context - ignoring toilets in coffee shops, train stations.

-These applications are also missing a key feature - Ratings on the cleanliness of the toilet.
+These applications are also missing 2 key features
+1. Ratings on the cleanliness of the toilet.
+2. Feedback system for Developers

+## Scroll up to Site Map and head over for a comprehensive User Guide and Developer Guide!